Albrecht Kossel: Personal life

 Through his marriage to Luise, Kossel was related to several prominent Americans, including soil science pioneer Eugene W. Hilgard, journalist and financier Henry Villard, and abolitionist William Lloyd Garrison.

 Luise Kossel died in 1913 of acute pancreatitis.
 Kossel died quietly on 5 July 1927, after a recurring attack of angina pectoris.
 He is buried in Heidelberg, Germany.

 Legacy

 Albrecht Kossel is considered one of the great scientists of biochemistry and genetics.
-By isolating and defining nucleic acid and the nucleobases, he provided the necessary precursors that led to the double-helix model of DNA, devised by James D. Watson and Francis Crick in 1953.
+By isolating and defining nucleic acid and the nucleobases, he provided the necessary precursors that led to the double-helix model of DNA, diffraction photographed by Rosalind Franklin, further devised by James D. Watson and Francis Crick in 1953.

 " … his elucidation of the chemical nature of some building blocks that make up nucleic acids and chromatine has secured immortality for this exeedingly modest and almost shy man."

 The Albrecht Kossel Institute for Neuroregeneration at the University of Rostock is named in his honor.